Vampeyer/88-js-Piano/README.md

 # 88-js-Piano
-This is a real 88-key piano done in javascript.
-This piano features a 44 key top and bottom sets for the entire 88 keys , and is based off of my own MICK-E audio / keyboard standardization format , to be proposed to ISO.
+This is a real 88-key piano done in javascript., and is based off of my own MICK-E audio / keyboard standardization format , to be proposed to ISO.

 Auidio to Keyboard -